-American Hotel Amsterdam – Grand early 20th century hotel on bustling Leidseplein.
+Hard Rock Hotel Amsterdam American – Grand early-twentieth-century hotel on bustling Leidseplein.

 - Area: On the edge of the historic canal ring, and right on the busy Leidseplein square, surrounded by restaurants, bars and clubs.
-The 3 main art museums of the Museum Quarter are less than 10 minutes’ walk away; Anne Frank House – 18 minutes on foot; plus there are numerous other museums, art galleries and shops within easy walking distance.
-Walkable to the Medieval Centre, Jordaan and De Pijp.
-The nearest tram stop is just steps away, with quick and easy connections to the Medieval Centre, Red Light District, Centraal Station, and the Museum Quarter.
+The 3 main art museums of the Museum Quarter are less than 10 minutes’ walk (800m) away; Anne Frank House – 18 minutes (1.5 km) on foot; plus there are numerous other museums, art galleries, and shops within easy walking distance.
+Walkable to the Medieval Center, Jordaan, and De Pijp.
+The nearest tram stop is just steps away, with quick and easy connections to the Medieval Center, Red Light District, Centraal Station, and the Museum Quarter.

 - Handy to: Leidseplein and its nightlife, Museumplein, Vondelpark.